pieter-van-prooijen/kondoq/README.md

 Requires the  clojure-cli tools (version 1.11+)

-Clone the repository and create a "data" directory in the project directory.
+Clone the repository and create the following files:
+- create a "data" directory in the project directory.
+- copy the provided github-oauth-sample.edn file to github-oauth-dev.edn, edit this later when enabling oauth.

 Compile and run the tests:
 ```sh